JamesLowther/blog/Writeups/ENOWARS 7.md

 ## Creating a course with the XXE injection
 The flag was indicated to be in a file on the filesystem.
 In this case, those paths were given by the CTF organisers on each tick, so we already knew where to look.

-It was a matter of making a POST to the `/index.php?action=courses` endpoint that contained multipart form-data that included our course details and our malicious XML payload.
+It was a matter of making a POST to the `/index.php?action=courses` endpoint that contained multipart form data that included our course details and our malicious XML payload.

 ```python
 def upload_xxe(grade_file, endpoint=None):